-Inland Empire is located on 46 acres near Romoland in Riverside County.
+Inland Empire was built on approximately 46 acres of land near Romoland in Riverside County.
 The site is bordered by McLaughlin Road to the south, San Jacinto Road to the east, Antelope Road to the west and the Burlington Northern Santa Fe railway to the north.
-Project financier GE owns and operates the Inland Empire Energy Center.

-Southern California is the seventh-largest economy in the world. but is one of the most energy-deficient power markets in the US.
-Calpine Corporation and GE brought the Inland Empire Energy Center on line to help offset state-forecasted energy shortfalls.
+Southern California is one of the largest economies in the world, but it is also one of the most energy-deficient power markets in the US.
+IEEC was intended to help offset state-forecasted energy shortfalls.

-The Inland Empire CCGT power plant received its licence from the California Energy Commission in June 2005 and GE acquired the site and related development rights in August that year.
+The Inland Empire CCGT power plant received its licence from the California Energy Commission (CEC) in June 2005.
+GE acquired the site and related development rights in August of the same year.

 The facility was brought online in 2008.
 The original order specified GE PG-7251(FB) combustion turbine-generators with heat recovery steam generators, one steam turbine generator, associated pollution-control equipment, a switchyard and other ancillary facilities.